Prisoner Series: Book 3 Teaser...

 She woke up that morning even more furious.
 Everything she’d done.
 For them.
 For their cause.

-Without intending to, her march through the forest brought her to the beach.
+On autopilot, her march through the forest brought her to the beach.
 The Atlantic spread dark and wide before her as a storm cell raged off the coast.
-It looked as beautiful as it did menacing, with flashes of lightning and a distant water spout moving south.
+It looked as beautiful as it did menacing, with flashes of lightning and a distant water spout moving north.
 Dakota hardly felt either the wind or the rain on her skin from her vantage point.
 Clenching her fists, she wanted to feel the needling pain of driving rain and the surge of wind too forceful to stand.

-Without thinking it through, she pulled out her notepad and pencil and began to sketch out the scene.
+She never had the capability of altering biological or atmospheric things, but burning vibration on her skin and intense pressure in her brain was fueling a rage within her.
+Without thinking, she pulled out her notepad and pencil and began to sketch out the scene.
 She drew herself standing on the beach, waves lapping against her knees.
 She penciled palm trees bent and broken and lying on the ground.
 She sketched the pier in the distance being washed away.
+Her ferocity ripped the wet page with the sharpened granite.

-As she watched the pier disappear, her rage and pain turned to fear, warping her view as her surroundings grew darker and her hearing muffled as if the waves were overcoming her.
+As she listened to the pier snap into pieces by the waves, her rage and pain turned to fear, warping her view as her surroundings grew darker and her hearing muffled as if the waves were overcoming her.
 That’s when she saw them, cinnamon-colored eyes sparkling so bright they cut through the deafening darkness.

 She whimpered as her mind shouted, Help me!
 Please, someone.
 Help me.